 - 3/4 cup whole wheat Panko Bread Crumbs

 - 1/2 teaspoon freshly ground black pepper

 - 1/4 teaspoon cumin

 - Kosher or sea salt to taste

-Dip filets, one at a time, in egg mixture and allow the excess to drip off.
+- Dip filets, one at a time, into the egg mixture and allow the excess to drip off.
 Dredge each filet into flour mixture and dip again into egg mixture.
-Coat filets with Panko crumbs and press crumbs onto chicken.
+Coat filets with panko crumbs and press crumbs onto chicken.
 Complete this process for each filet.